dagartga/production_repo/README.md

 Within the EC2 instance, the docker image was built and run.
 By mapping to port 3000 and opening to all traffic, the application can be run using a GET request via the Public IP address:3000/predict.

+## To make a request to my prediction model:

+First, test that the instance is callable by pasting ec2-52-53-223-14.us-west-1.compute.amazonaws.com:3000 into the web browser

+It should return: **Welcome to the BTC Next Day Price Predictor**

+Then, call the model by pasting ec2-52-53-223-14.us-west-1.compute.amazonaws.com:3000/predict into the web browser